boschresearch/blech-doc/website/content/en/docs/language-evolution/bits-and-bytes.md

 ### Bitwise operators

-Blech provides the standard set of https://en.wikipedia.org/wiki/Bitwise_operations_in_C[bitwise operators known from C].
+Blech provides the standard set of [bitwise operators known from C](https://en.wikipedia.org/wiki/Bitwise_operations_in_C).
-Different to C these operators work on `bitsN` types instead of unsigned `uintN` or signed `intN` types.
+Different to C these operators work on `bitsN` types instead of unsigned `natN` or signed `intN` types.

 #### Unary bitwise operator